 - Pre-event instruments.
 Reserve accounts are cash accounts or liquidity provisions that are earmarked for restoring service and rebuilding the infrastructure following a weather event. - Hybrid instruments.
 Mutual assistance agreements are between utilities and borrow or lend resources such as equipment and trained personnel during an emergency event. - During-event instruments.
 Charge cards are credit cards given to employees and contractors during an emergency event to pay for small-cost personal gear, lodging, and meals without the need to go through the traditional authorization process. - Post-event instruments.
 Securitization is the issuance of bonds by utilities to pay for the costs of emergency response efforts.
 Cost trackers are special authorizations granted by state public utility commissions that allow utilities to recover certain expenses through a per unit or fixed charge on customers' bills outside the period of regular rate review.
-Cost deferral is when a utility is allowed to in RTOs and ISOs establish contractual arrangements with individual utilities to ensure that they are legally authorized to enact supply-side measures (such as discontinuing outside sales of power) during system emergencies.
-In addition, RTOs and ISOs work with state regulators to make sure they are allowed to pursue demand-side measures (such as asking select customers to reduce load or implementing rotating interruptions of service) during system emergendefer a certain cost to its balance sheet, then can recover the cost through base rates as a regulatory asset over multiple years like a capital investment.
+Cost deferral is when a utility is allowed to

+1 RTOs and ISOs establish contractual arrangements with individual utilities to ensure that they are legally authorized to enact supply-side measures (such as discontinuing outside sales of power) during system emergencies.
+In addition, RTOs and ISOs work with state regulators to make sure they are allowed to pursue demand-side measures (such as asking select customers to reduce load or implementing rotating interruptions of service) during system emergencies as well.

-The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act) was signed into law November 23, 1988, as an amendment to the Disaster Relief Act of 1974.
+^v The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act) was signed into law November 23, 1988, as an amendment to the Disaster Relief Act of 1974.
 This act constitutes the statutory authority for most federal natural disaster-response activities, especially as they pertain to FEMA and the FEMA programs.